arunpraba/useAccessibleTimeCounter/README.md

 # useAccessibleScreenReaderTimeCounter
-useAccessibleScreenReaderTimeCounter is a hook used to call timer on specific interval
+`useAccessibleScreenReaderTimeCounter` is a hook used to read timer value on a specific interval without manual focus